Why buy marinara sauce when you can use this homemade marinara sauce recipe to make the most delicious pasta sauce from the comfort of your kitchen?

 I always find that homemade sauces pack the best punch of flavors when made from scratch.
-Since this marinara sauce can be used in so many different Italian recipes, it’s a no-brainer to make a batch whenever a recipe calls for it without needing to make a trip to the store.
+Since this Spicy Marinara sauce can be used in so many different Italian recipes, it’s a no-brainer to make a batch whenever a recipe calls for it without needing to make a trip to the store.
 Making your own red sauce will also save you money in the long run!
+Of course, you can swap in any fresh ingredients that you’d like for an equally delicious marinara sauce.

 What is Marinara Sauce?